 With a minimum of two weeks’ notice the Seattle Aquarium will arrange for an ASL sign language interpreter or a sighted tour guide at no additional charge for our deaf, blind or visually impaired visitors.

 Please contact Giovannina Souers (206) 386-4349 or email@example.com to make arrangements.

 The Seattle Aquarium partners with the City of Seattle and over 100 human service organizations in Washington State to broaden access to the Aquarium by offering eligible recipients over 30,000 complimentary tickets each year.
-To learn more about our Community Ticket Program please see our Community Access Alternatives page.
+To learn more about our Community Ticket program, please see our Community Ticket program page.

 When registering for a class, please use the registration form to let us know how we can best assist your group and/or request any special accommodations needed.
 We try to accommodate all groups with advance notice.
 If you would like more information please contact our registrar at (206) 386-4353.
 Any information you can share will help us prepare so that your students have the best experience possible.